 8 min read time

 A meticulously designed resort, La Plagne consists of ten unique villages, each boasting its own distinct charm and allure.
-The resort is interconnected with Les Arcs through the remarkable Vanoise Express, forming part of the expansive Paradiski area, which offers a vast skiing and snowboarding playground of 425 km.
+The resort is interconnected with Les Arcs through the remarkable Vanoise Express, forming part of the expansive Paradiski area, which offers a vast skiing and snowboarding playground of 425 km (264 mi).

 As one of the top ski resorts in France, La Plagne has much to offer.
 We've created this guide to make planning your La Plagne ski holiday a breeze.
 You'll discover everything you need to know, from its location to its ski areas, snow history, and even the best places to grab a bite or unwind after skiing.
 At the end, we've also included downloadable maps of the resort and pistes, along with handy contact numbers and links.